terrabyte-tech/terrabyte-11ty-template/README.md

 ### Update subtree

-If you previously setup the `/template` folder subtree, you can pull the latest template into your project by running the following commands:
+As long as this repo is added to the template's `notify-downstream.yml` file, the template within the `/template` folder should _always_ be synced with the latest release of the template.
+Otherwise, you can manually update the subtree in the `/template` folder by running the following commands:

 ```
 $ git update template